The Community Connecting team assist customers to find out more about their local community and how they can access some of the following.

-SEND Service referrals
+SEND Service referrals:

-- Young people with Autistic Spectrum Condition (ASC) not meeting the above criteria and between 16 and 25 years of age (funded from Aiming High budget)
+- young people with Autistic Spectrum Condition (ASC) not meeting the above criteria and between 16 and 25 years of age (funded from Aiming High budget)

-- Resident in the county of Wiltshire (local authority boundary area)
+- resident in the county of Wiltshire (local authority boundary area).

-Adult Care and CTPLD referrals
+Adult Care and LDAS referrals:

 - 18 years of age and above

-- Has an assessed eligible need for this service (Care Act 2014)
+- has an assessed eligible need for this service (Care Act 2014)

-- Identified under the following Reported Health Conditions
+- identified under the following Reported Health Conditions

 - PI: Long term health condition - physical (acquired physical injury)

 - N: Long term health condition - neurological (Stroke, Parkinson's, Motor Neurone Disease, Acquired Brain Injury)